anz-bank/sysl/docs/website/content/docs/tutorials/1_Application.md

 Server:
   ...
 ```
-`MobileApp` and `Server` are user-defined Applications that does not have any endpoints yet.
+`MobileApp` and `Server` are user-defined Applications that do not have any endpoints yet.
 We will design this app as we move along.

 Notes about sysl syntax: